aurorascharff/rsc-workshop/STEPS.md

 - You need to decide where to wait: in the source or in the destination.
 - Explain when to pick what: Is there something to show before navigating?
 Use transitions.
 Is there something to show after navigating?
 Use suspense.
 - Avfallsdek: suspenses arbeidsflate og maler.
 - Have to think about avoiding cumulative layout shift.
+Show the CWV plugin.
+Show example in slides.

 ### App: Add suspense to ContactPage